SYL-Sylvester/OH-DHS-Workshop/README.md

      * gender MS`

-### 2. Create the Allergy Reaction Severity ValueSet (Using External CodeSystem - SNOMED CT)
+### 2. Create a ValueSet
-In your fsh folder, create a new file named allergy-severity-vs.fsh.
+For example: Create a new file (Using External CodeSystem - SNOMED CT) named allergy-severity-vs.fsh.

-// Open allergy-severity-vs.fsh and add FSH code: For example
+// Open allergy-severity-vs.fsh and add FSH code:

     `ValueSet: AllergyReactionSeverityVS
      Id: allergy-severity-vs